 The Heidelberg Entrepreneurship program is designed for students who expect, sometime in their career, to pursue a dream of creating their own business whether for profit or not-for-profit.
 Whether this dream is for the immediate future or for five, ten, or fifteen or more years away, this series of courses will help guide the student toward achieving that dream.

-Students selecting the GM+E track, will take 4 courses in Entrepreneurship but will not take the 2 Field Study courses required of those on the GM track, provided they complete GSB 588.
-Track selection will take place at the beginning of the second year of part-time study.
+Students selecting the GM+E track, will take four additional courses in Entrepreneurship.
 Students may also be admitted to the Entrepreneurship courses as "Coursework Only" students.

 The 4 Entrepreneurship courses are: